 If you'd like to see how I drew this one, you can watch the time-lapse below:

-This was created in Procreate with an iPad Pro and Apple Pencil, using the Procreate Pencil brush for sketching, the Syrup brush for linework, the Larapuna brush for fills and shading, and the Soft air brush for background gradients.
+Anyway, this was created in Procreate with an iPad Pro and Apple Pencil, using the Procreate Pencil brush for sketching, the Inka brush for linework, and the Soft air brush for gradients.

 The photo I used as a reference for this drawing is from SketchDaily.